shepherdwind/plum/README.md

 #Plum

-A litte server environment by node, work for demo deveploer.
+A litte server environment by node, work for demo develop.
 Easy to expand, or add an plugin to it.

 ##Use